dotnet/docs-maui/docs/user-interface/graphics/index.md

 The library, which is contained in the `Microsoft.Maui.Graphics` namespace, contains a drawing canvas, which supports drawing shapes, paths, gradients, text, images, and shadows.

+There are many similarities between the functionality provided by `Microsoft.Maui.Graphics`, and the functionality provided by .NET MAUI shapes and brushes.
+However, each is aimed at different scenarios:

+- `Microsoft.Maui.Graphics` functionality must be consumed on a drawing canvas, enables performant graphics to be drawn, and provides a convenient approach for writing graphics-based controls.
+For example, a control that replicates the GitHub contribution profile can be more easily implemented using `Microsoft.Maui.Graphics` than by using .NET MAUI shapes.
+- .NET MAUI shapes can be consumed directly on a page, and brushes can be consumed by all controls.
+This functionality is provided to help you produce an attractive UI.

 ## Platform abstractions

 The following table lists the graphics abstractions that are supported on each platform: